himmAllRight/himmAllRight-source/resources/templates/md/posts/LFS-SBUs-and-Binutils.md

 </center>

-The Binutils documentation recommends building it in a dedicated `build` directory, so lets go ahead and make and enter that:
+The Binutils documentation recommends building it in a dedicated `build` directory, so lets go ahead and make, then enter, that directory:

 ```
 mkdir build